Not to miss sights in Normandy

 The Etretat golf course is perched at the top of the cliffs, overlooking the bay.

 For 110 years, the course has been demanding and the view impregnable, especially on hole number 10!
+Check out what you need to know about golf in Normandy here.

 • Put on your best hat to attend a horse race